 This article may contain compensated links.
 Please read disclaimer for more info.

-In 1830 the Sultan and Viceroy of Egypt Mehemet Ali decided to offer the two obelisks standing in front of the Luxor Temple to King Charles X of France.
+In 1830 the Sultan and Viceroy of Egypt Mehemet Ali decided to offer the two obelisks standing in front of the Luxor Temple (Thebes, Egypt) to King Charles X of France.
 It was a gesture of friendship and gratitude for the deciphering of hieroglyphs by Champollion.

-The Luxor Obelisks measure 22 meters high and weigh 220 tons each and they were built under the reign of the Pharaon Ramses II.
+The Luxor Obelisks measure 22 meters high and weigh 220 tons each, and they were built under the reign of the Pharaon Ramses II.
 The French King, of course, accepted the gifts.

 Choosing the Right Location for the Egyptian Obelisk in Paris

-The Erection of the Egyptian Obelisk in Paris (and a Big Fail)
+The Erection of the Paris Obelisk in Place de la Concorde (and a Big Fail)

-However, it seems that somebody did not read the Obelisk’s installation manual well (or perhaps the authorities in charge were all too busy debating about the baboons?) because the historical alignment was neglected.
-Indeed, the Parisian Obelisk has undergone a 90º counterclockwise rotation, and the face originally to the East has ended up in the North – what is in the East (Levant) in Thebes is now in the North in Paris.
+In the middle of the afternoon, the Luxor Obelisk finally found its final vertical position at Place de la Concorde.
+However, it seems that somebody did not read the obelisk’s installation manual well (or perhaps the authorities in charge were all too busy debating about the baboons?) because the obelisk’s historical alignment was neglected.
+Indeed, the Obelisk in Paris has undergone a 90º counterclockwise rotation, and the face originally to the East has ended up in the North!
+This explains the cryptic message on the plaque – what is in the East (Levant) in Thebes is now in the North in Paris.

 And What Happened to the Second Luxor Obelisk?